Raphael-Boichot/Collection-of-PCB-for-Game-Boy-Printer-Emulators/README.md

 You can modify and copy the source files or sell these PCBs bare or populated as long as you respect the license terms (in brief, cite me).

 Want to buy a [Retrospy Pixel GameBoy Printer Emulator](https://retro-spy.com/product/pixel-gameboy-printer/) ?
 The product as you will get it from Retrospy is just a plain [Arduino Game Boy Printer emulator](https://github.com/mofosyne/arduino-gameboy-printer-emulator) enclosed in a 3D printed shell.
 It has the same pinout, the same LED and the exact same firmware.
-This is the exact same device that you will make here after a bit of soldering and much less money spent.
+This is the exact same device that you will make here after a bit of soldering.

 ![](/All_PCBs.jpg)
 (yes, it is very fancy in blue)